-Avrek Law Firm’s ATV accident attorneys have seen firsthand just how devastating ATV accidents can be to victims and their families.
-We fight aggressively on behalf of clients to get them the maximum compensation for the physical and emotional harm that follows a serious accident.
-If you or a loved one were injured in an all-terrain vehicle accident, contact Avrek Law Firm today.
-We will provide you with a free, no-obligation initial consultation and answer any questions you might have.
+Avrek Law Firm’s ATV accident attorneys fight aggressively on behalf of victims to get the maximum compensation for the physical and emotional harm that follows a serious accident.

-With a high center of gravity and a narrow wheelbase, ATVs are at increased risk of a rollover accident.
-This risk is compounded by the use of these vehicles on uneven natural surfaces such as mud and hills.
-Weighing up to a quarter of a ton and able to reach top speeds of 100+ miles per hour, ATVs can cause serious harm when they do overturn.
+With a high center of gravity and a narrow wheelbase, ATVs are at increased risk of a rollover accident, which is compounded by the use of these vehicles on uneven natural surfaces, including mud and hills.
+Weighing up to a quarter of a ton and able to reach top speeds more than 100 miles per hour, ATVs can cause serious harm when in an accident.
 Common ATV rider and passenger injuries include:

 - Skull fractures